mam1/Pcon/README.md

 * load/save channel control information to SD card
 * create and maintain schedules for each channel
 * load/save schedules to SD card

-####Schedules:
-Schedules are stored on the sd card.
-There are 57 schedule files, one file for each (day,channel) tuple.
-Only the schedules for the current day are loaded into memory (one schedule for each channel).

-The schedule key is the number of minutes past midnight (0 - 1440).
-A schedule is an array of 32 bit unsigned integers.
-The first element in the array contains the number of records to follow.
-The following elements are parsed as follows:

-* bit 32 - state
-* bit 31-17 -  key
-* bit 16-1 sensor value

-A channel that is controlled by time will be a list of times and states.
-For example, a schedule of:

-* 1:00  on
-* 13:00 off

-will result in the channel turning on at 1:00AM and off at 1:00PM.
-If the current time is between 13:00 and 24:00 or between 0:0 and 13:00 the channel will be off.
-Between 1:00 and 13:00 it will be on.

 ####SD Files:
 Schedules are stored on a SD card.
 The file names are generated in the following format: